 Anyway, is the introduction of blockchain is the end of SWIFT?

-And there are reports that the share of messages related to transactions within the SWIFT ecosystem has been notably declining.
-But traction for SWIFT’s new product and increase in revenue from alternate streams suggests that SWIFT might be reinventing itself instead of becoming obsolete in a blockchain world.
+And there are reports that the share of messages related to transactions within the SWIFT ecosystem has notably declined.
+But traction for SWIFT's new product and increase in revenue from alternate streams suggests that SWIFT might be reinventing itself instead of becoming obsolete in a blockchain world.

 In blockchains, data is highly secured using cryptographic keys.
 Plus, blockchain networks are pretty resilient to cyber-attacks and data tampering.

-There is no need for traditional third parties like banks and lawyers for authenticating transactions since technology takes care of this.
-And it’s suitable for businesses in streamlining their processes at reduced costs.
+Since technology takes care of this, there is no need for traditional third parties like banks and lawyers to authenticate transactions.
+And it's suitable for businesses to streamline their processes at reduced costs.

 Blockchain is unique for transparency and traceability of info that flows before every network member in its database.
 Blockchain allows access to the entire database related to transactions and their history.
 As a result, users benefit from real-time transaction-level assurance.

-Blockchain is opening doors to new ways of doing business and predicting promising growth for upcoming years.
+Blockchain is opening doors to new business ways and predicting promising future growth.
 Insights from Gartner report: